wilfredgithuka/wilfred.githuka.com/README.md

 Just do a simple git clone and you are done.

+I have moved the blog to a new git repo.
+So some posts images are still not available, but I will soon add them.

+Trying to keep the blog's size to below 15MB incl of images. [minimalism]

 ## Release/Update History

-* 0.1.2
+* 0.1.3
+    * PRODUCTION: Sent To Server LIVE
-      SMALL UPDATE: Header Image for README.md file is set.
+    * SMALL UPDATE: Header Image for README.md file is set.
+    * WEBSITE_SIZE: 4.9MB
+    * README.md Title header linked to live site
 * 0.1.2
     * UPDATE TESTING: Updated 3 New Posts.
     * However old posts still have no images.